 The World Health Professions Alliance speaks for more than 31 million health professionals worldwide, assembling essential knowledge and experience from the key health professions in more than 130 countries.

-January 2019 - WHPA urges governments to allocate resources to develop, implement and monitor WASH standards, incentivise facility leaders to implement these standards and offer continuing development and training for HCPs.
+May 2019 - WHPA urges governments to allocate resources to develop, implement and monitor WASH standards, incentivise facility leaders to implement these standards and offer continuing development and training for HPs.

 World Health Professions Alliance

 c/o FDI World Dental Federation

 1216 Geneva • Switzerland T +41 22 560 81 47 • firstname.lastname@example.org

 Subscribe to our mailing list